FarmBot-Docs/farmbot-genesis/v1.6/bom/fasteners-and-hardware/eccentric-spacer.md

   hex size: 8mm
   engraving: 6mm, on the side with the shortest distance to the bore
 internal-specs:
-  internal part name: M5 x 6mm Eccentric Spacer
+  internal-part-name: M5 x 6mm Eccentric Spacer
   rev: A
   cost: $0.35
 ---